Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

-2. Students studying an undergraduate program (or equivalent level or higher) with a cumulative grade point average of good or higher and other conditions prescribed by the training institution may register to study some modules of the master\'s program at the same training institution in advance.
+2. Students studying an undergraduate program (or equivalent level or higher) with a cumulative grade point average of good or higher and other conditions prescribed by the training institution may register to study some modules of the master's program at the same training institution in advance.
 The number of credits recognized shall not exceed 15 credits.
 3. Courses are considered for recognition and credit conversion according to the provisions in Clause 1 and Clause 2 of this Article when meeting the following requirements:
-    a)  Meet output standards, requirements on lecturers, study volume and other requirements of the courses in the master\'s training program;
+    a)  Meet output standards, requirements on lecturers, study volume and other requirements of the courses in the master's training program;
     b)  Assessment score is from C (or equivalent) or higher;
     c)  Completion time is not more than 05 years from the time of recognition and conversion.
-4. The training facility\'s regulations specifically stipulate:
+4. The training facility's regulations specifically stipulate:
     a)  Conditions, assessment criteria, procedures for recognition of learning outcomes and credit transfer;
     b)  Conditions and procedures for students to register for study as